Aazih/aamiranauthor_web/docs/blog/posts/10monthsideas.md

 All of us have these kinds of memories, and these kinds of experiences, both positive and negative.

 A negative experience that I believe made this question very urgent for me was the rise of Islamophobia in the aftermath of 9/11.

 The hostility came not only from war mongering conservatives and proselytizing Christians but also from feminists, and from liberal sections of society that increasingly adopted the arguments of the New Atheist Movement that, while  it was suspicious of all faith, focused it's ire on Islam and Muslims.
-It felt like my community was under seige from all directions.
+It felt like my community was under siege from all directions.

 Any concept that seemed Islamic, any word that seemed Arabic was treated with suspicion.
 Parts of my faith that I had no need to even think about, such as *Sharia* and *fatwas* and *jihad*, were not only being interrogated but used as proof that Islam, and the Muslims who believed in it such as me, were somehow defective.
 The idea that for whatever reason Islam was 'incompatible' with the West settled into the realm of common sense ideas that did not even warrant being thought about.

 While I did not realize it at the time, the tension that I felt as all of this rhetoric was being thrown about was me feeling unsafe in Canada, a place that I thought of as my home.